guescio/MVMFirmwareCpp/.github/ISSUE_TEMPLATE/change-request.md

 name: Change request
 about: Description of the change request.
 title: ''
-labels: change request, pending review, medium priority
+labels: change request, medium priority, pending review
 assignees: ''

 ---

 **Summary**
+A clear and concise description of what the change is.
+To be used in the title.

 **Priority**
-Low/medium/high.

-**Relevant groups**
+"Hight", "Medium" or "Low".

+**Type**
+For example, "Top-Level Requirement", "Requirement for the FDA approval", or "Feature suggested by a doctor" etc.

+**Raised by**
+ Who raised this problem/change and when?

 ---

 **Problem description**
+Detailed descriptions of the problem.

 **How was this found?**

 **Change request references**
+For example, a link to a DocDB entry for this Change Request.

+**Affected system**
+For example, "Ventilation modes", "Alarms" or "Communication with GUI".

 ---

 **Proposal**
+Change description details.

 **Working groups affected**
+"Firmware", "GUI" or "Drivers".

 **Classification**
-Important to patient safety/regulatory requirement.
+- [ ] Important to patient safety?
+- [ ] Important to security?
+- [ ] Regulatory requirement?

 **Safety impact analysis**

 **Documentation impact analysis**
+The identifier or a link to the impact analysis document.

 ---

 **Reviewed by**

 **Review**